gapml/NLP/docs/index.md

-    page_test.py        # Tests the Page Class in the Splitter Module words_test.py       # Tests the Words and Addresses Class in the Syntax Module segment_test.py     # Tests the Segment Class in the Segment Module image_test.py       # Tests the Image and Images Class in the Vision Module
+    page_test.py        # Tests the Page Class in the Splitter Module words_test.py       # Tests the Words and Addresses Class in the Syntax Module segment_test.py     # Tests the Segment Class in the Segment Module

 The automated tests are executed as follows: